We're building the future of brain decoding to generalize across people, contexts, and applications.

 The preprocessing burden is crushing innovation.
 Researchers report spending 60-80% of their time on artifact removal, signal filtering, and data alignment.
 This is tedious work that must be repeated for every new dataset and device.
 This leaves minimal time for actual discovery and development, creating a bottleneck that affects academia and industry alike.

 We're revolutionizing brain-computer interfaces with the industry's first universal EEG foundation model.
-By unifying fragmented neural data into a single intelligent system, we're doing for brain signals what GPT did for language—creating a shared infrastructure that accelerates every application built on top.
-This isn't just another model; it's the missing layer that transforms noisy, device-specific recordings into actionable insights, enabling developers to build in days what used to take years.
+By unifying fragmented neural data into a single intelligent system, we're doing for brain signals what GPT did for language—creating the intelligence layer every neurotech company can build on.
+The LBM transforms noisy, device-specific recordings into actionable insights, enabling developers to build in days what used to take years.

 Our Impact & Scientific Validation